Mou4338/xrwvm-fullstack_developer_capstone/RoadStar-Django-Project/server/README.md

-# RoadStar Cars Dealership
+# xrwvm-fullstack_developer_capstone

+## Project name: fullstack_developer_capstone

-RoadStar is a full-stack dealership capstone application built with Django, SQLite, and React.
+RoadStar is a full-stack dealership capstone application built with Django, SQLite, and React, submitted as the final project for the Full Stack Application Development Capstone course.
 Visitors can browse and filter nationwide dealers, read dealer reviews, create an account, sign in, and submit a sentiment-tagged review of a dealership.